 Mattress Pads: A Buyer’s Guide

-The simple mattress pad is one of those unsung bedroom heroes.
+The simple organic mattress pad is one of those unsung bedroom heroes.
 It’s not much to look at, but it goes a long way toward assuring a cool and comfortable night’s sleep.

 A mattress pad’s quilted top, light cushioning, and snug fit help keep you feeling cozy throughout the night.
 At the same time, the extra layer provides your mattress with much-needed protection against stains and general wear and tear.